Build an outdoor pizza oven

 Building a pizza oven from used solid bricks can be a very rewarding project.

-A lot of work went into exploring different traditional brick pizza ovens websites like https://www.traditionaloven.com/ and https://www.fornobravo.com/
+A lot of work went into exploring different traditional brick pizza oven websites like https://www.traditionaloven.com/ and https://www.fornobravo.com/

 Here you will find the step-by-step pictures of my homemade pizza oven so you can build a workable oven that cooks real pizzas and marvellous bread.